 Creating your wallet

-1. Go to https://www.myetherwallet.com (Bookmark this page to avoid clicking phishing sites in the future)
+1. Go to https://www.myetherwallet.com (Bookmark this page to avoid clicking phishing sites in the future) Always look for this certification:

 2. On the Generate Wallet screen, create your password.
 I recommend using several words as your password.